 These crimes can be less often recognized in mainstream services, but it is equally important to record and address them in a manner that addresses their motivation of hostility.

 To qualify to be recorded as a hate incident, a report needn’t include anti-asexual language.
 It is enough for a reporting person to perceive that it was motivated by acephobia.
 Police guidance states that any crime or non-criminal incident should be recorded as motivated by sexual orientation hatred if the person reporting it feels it was motivated that way.
 Courts will need evidence to record a hate crime.

 Tackle anti-asexual prejudice within LGBT+ communities

-Many people face hostility that they feel had multiple types of motivation, for instance both anti-asexual and racist.
+Additionally, many people face hostility rooted in multiple types of hatred, for instance both acephobic and racist.
 They are entitled to ask police and other safety services to record it under several hate incident categories.
-Ask open questions about motivation and support service users in determining their own account of events.
-Also, bear in mind that a crime or incident may have more than one hate motivation.
+Ask open questions about motivation, support service users in determining their own account of events, and bear in mind that a crime or incident may have more than one hate motivation.

-Many asexual people feel pressured to pass as sexual when talking to services, which can prevent people from disclosing important information about incidents.
-Make efforts to enable service users to feel safe disclosing issues related to their identity.
+Many ace people feel pressured to pass as allosexual or alloromantic when talking to services, which can prevent people from disclosing important information about incidents.
+Make efforts to enable service users to be themselves in your service, and feel safe disclosing issues related to their identity.

 For every acephobic incident or crime someone tells you about there will be many more unreported.
 Help people feel that telling you was worthwhile.
 An important way of doing that is by referral to ace and LGBT+ support, advice, advocacy and social groups, such as the Asexual Visibility and Education Network.

 Enable people to consider a range of options including help from police, discrimination law, restorative justice, emotional support, or assistance complaining about acephobic attitudes from a provider of goods or services.